 ASIA (Asian counties are projected to see 5.4% to 5.6% GDP growth for the balance of 2019):

-Asian economies and their construction sectors in India China, Malaysia, Indonesia, Singapore, Philippines Vietnam and Bangladesh are performing much better than the rest of the world.
-These countries and other South East Asian countries are (to some extent) booming and appear to be on a sustained growth cycle for the next two to three years.
-The GDP forecast for these countries ranges between 5.5% and 7%, there will continue to be numerous construction bidding opportunities in 2019 & beyond.
+Asian economies & their construction sectors in India, China, Malaysia, Indonesia, Singapore, Philippines, Vietnam & Bangladesh are performing much better than the rest of the world.
+These countries & other Southeast Asian countries are to some extent booming & appear to be on a sustained growth cycle for the next two to three years, the GDP forecast for these countries ranges between 5% & 6.5%.
+There will continue to be numerous construction bidding opportunities in 2019 & beyond.
 China’s engineering & construction sector is starting to see a slowdown from the growth period experienced seen three or four years back.

 The Chinese economy is very reliant on exports, 15% to 20% of its exports go to the US.
-China sold $500 + billion in goods and services to the US in 2018, the US sold $135 billion in goods and services to China, a trade gap of $375 billion.
-China’s Government has recently decided to confront three major domestic problems in the next five years, (1) reduce poverty, (2) reduce pollution and (3) reduce domestic debt.
-The continuing possibility of a trade war between the US and China is a distinct possibility with the US continuing to ratchet up its rhetoric on this issue and the Chinese are responding in a similar way on this topic.
+China sold $500 + billion in goods & services to the US in 2018, the US sold $135 billion in goods & services to China, a trade gap of $375 billion.
+China’s Government has recently decided to confront three major domestic problems in the next five years, (1) reduce poverty, (2) reduce pollution & (3) reduce domestic debt.
+The continuing possibility of a trade war between the US & China & is a distinct possibility with the US continuing to ratchet up its rhetoric on this issue & the Chinese responding in a similar way on this topic.

-Chinese EPC companies have improved their share of the global EPC market from approximately 6% in 2008 to close to 20% in 2018, look for this percentage to grow in 2019 and beyond in the coming years as Chinese EPC firms aggressively chase international construction work especially in Africa, Asia and North and South America.
-The Chinese private property market is still overvalued by at least 25% to 35% according to industry experts; this has impacted the spending habits of the Chinese consumer and will have a knock-on effect for the Chinese construction sector in 2019.
+Chinese EPC companies have improved their share of the global EPC market from approximately 6% in 2008 to close to 20% in 2018, look for this percentage to grow in 2019 & beyond in the coming years as Chinese EPC firms aggressively chase international construction work especially in Africa, Asia & North & South America.
+The Chinese private property market is still overvalued by at least 25% to 35% according to industry experts; this has impacted the spending habits of the Chinese consumer & will have a knock-on effect for the Chinese construction sector in 2019.

-Japanese construction activity is for the most part focused on new hotels, shopping centers, housing and the 2020 Olympic facilities.
+Japanese construction activity, for the most part, is focused on new hotels, shopping centers, housing & the 2020 Olympic facilities.
 Japan’s recently announced Government stimulus policy has not appeared to work.
-Japan’s GDP is forecast to grow in the disappointing 0.2% to 0.4% range in 2019.
-Japanese unemployment rate is forecast to be 2.6% for the next six months.
-Japanese inflation is forecast to be in the 0.4% in the 2nd Q of 2019.
-Japan is perhaps the engineering and construction leader on foundations, building and infrastructure construction design, methods and practices to minimized earthquakes and tsunami events, which seem to occur on a regular basis in Japan.
-Japan will host the 2020 Olympics, the forecast of funds to be spent on new stadiums, highways and other infrastructure facilities is forecast to be in the $4 to $6 billion range in the next year.
+Japan’s GDP is forecast to grow in the disappointing 0.7% to 0.9% range in 2019.
+Japanese unemployment rate is forecast to be 2.7% for the next six months, Japanese inflation is forecast to be in the 0.8% in the 2nd half of 2019.
+Japan is perhaps the engineering & construction leader on foundations, building & infrastructure construction design, methods & practices to minimized earthquakes & tsunami events, which seem to occur on a regular basis in Japan.
+Japan will host the 2020 Olympics, the forecast of funds to be spent on new stadiums, highways & other infrastructure facilities is forecast to be in the $4 to $6 billion range in the next year.

-The breakdown of the US – North Korea summit in February is a setback.
-Hopefully, a follow up summit can be arranged in the next 3 to 6 months to keep the nuclear weapons eradication talks back on track.
-South Korea’s 2019 GDP is forecast to see 2.9% to 3.3% growth, inflation will be in the 0.5% to 0.8% range and unemployment is forecast to be 4.5% to 4.8% in 2019.
+The breakdown of the US – North Korea summit in February is a setback, hopefully a follow up summit can be arranged in the next 3 to 6 months to keep the nuclear weapons eradication talks back on track.
+South Korea’s 2019 GDP is forecast to see 1.5% to 1.8% growth, inflation will be in the 0.5% to 0.8% range & unemployment is forecast to be 4.2% to 4.5% in 2019.
 The South Korean construction sector is experiencing moderate growth.
-Consumer confidence, business investment in manufacturing facilities, Government funding of infrastructure projects and a belief that the North Korean threat will be resolved is the reason for the positive situation.
+Consumer confidence, business investment in manufacturing facilities, Government funding of infrastructure projects & a belief that the North Korean threat will be resolved is the reason for the positive situation.

-China and South Korea’s share of global construction will continue to expand in the next two or three years as these two countries EPC firms pursue Infrastructure, Energy, Oil & Gas projects around the world.
+China & South Korea’s share of global construction will continue to grow in the next two or three years as these two country’s EPC firms pursue Infrastructure, Energy, Oil & Gas projects around the world.

-The Indonesia construction sector is performing exceptionally well in and around the Jakarta region, GDP is forecast to grow in the 4.9% to 5.4% in 2019, inflation is reasonably low between 2.3% and 2.7%, Indonesia unemployment is forecast to be 5.3% at the end of 2019.
+The Indonesia construction sector is performing exceptionally well in & around the Jakarta region, GDP is forecast to grow in the 4.9% to 5.2% in 2019, inflation is reasonably low between 2.6% & 2.9%, Indonesia unemployment is forecast to be 4.9% at the end of 2019.

-Vietnam and Singapore are all expected to see decent GDP growth in the 5.5% to 6.5% range in 2019.
-Malaysia’s construction sector will continue to thrive in 2019, some large office buildings, shopping malls, hotels, roads, oil and gas facilities together with rail facilities are driving this growth.
+Vietnam & Singapore are all expected to see decent GDP growth in the 5.5% to 6.5% range in 2019.
+Malaysia’s construction sector will continue to thrive in 2019.
+Some large office buildings, shopping malls, hotels, roads, oil & gas facilities together with rail facilities are driving this growth.